feminism-chat/feminism-chat.github.io/faq.md

 New people are especially encouraged to stay on-topic.
 We prefer that people always talk about feminism, but are more willing to be lenient with long-time contributors.

+# Are there words I cannot say?

+Yes.
+Please don't use slurs.
+If you must use them in a critical or reclamatory way, please censor them l*ke th*s.

 # Am I allowed to disagree with you or hold different opinions?

 Yes, but not about everything.
 Some opinions are mandatory.
 The mandatory opinions are: